StoicDreams/WebUI/webapp/d/en-US/overview.md

 ### Why Web UI?

 <webui-page-segment elevation="10">
 Most projects only need a sharp set of **well‑behaved UI primitives** - not a 700kb framework and six build steps.
-After years of rebuilding the same patterns for security, performance, and reliability, we distilled them into a **reusable, opinionated** toolkit you can drop into any website or embeded webview.
+After years of rebuilding the same patterns for security, performance, and reliability, we distilled them into a **reusable, opinionated** toolkit you can drop into any website or embedded webview.

 **What you get**